 She sat on the bank for a while, watching the cat and worried.
 Nothing felt familiar or right.
 She didn't recognize anything: where she was, what she was wearing, nor the little orange cat that had followed her.
 Nothing.

 A grumble came from her stomach.
 "I guess I have to find something to eat," she said to the little cat.
 "You coming?"

 The two started to walk west of the lake.
 She figured at least she could stay with the light and follow the sun.
 The forest was thick and had many different birds and creatures scampering in the shadows.
-She saw tiny tree frogs in shades of greens and reds jumping in the moss, and birds of all colors singing in the trees.
+She saw tiny tree frogs in shades of greens and reds jumping in the moss and birds of all colors singing in the trees.
 The little cat kept up with her pace through the trees as they followed a small brook runoff from the lake.
 A few small fish darted from bank to bank.
 Abruptly the little cat stopped, staring at the fish.
-With a loud growl and small splash, he was in the water and had returned in a flash with a fish between his teeth.
+He was in the water with a loud growl and small splash and had returned in a flash with a fish between his teeth.
 He dropped the flopping, finned creature at her feet, weaving in and out of her ankles, purring.
 Pleasantly surprised, she bent down and scratched his ears.

 "Meow," he responded emphatically.
 His golden eyes seemed to smile at her as he continued to purr.

 "Meow it is," she said with a smirk.
 She knew it was time to get going and at least find some shelter.
 Or, better yet, a person to ask where she was.